tardate/LittleArduinoProjects/playground/RFID/CardCounter/README.md

 ## Structuring the Code

-See [CardCounter.ino](./CardCounter.ino) for the main applicaiton.
+See [CardCounter.ino](./CardCounter.ino) for the main application.
 I've split the code into some supporting classes:

 * card_interface - encapsulates communication with the reader
-* charge_controller - manages the logic for deciding what to do with a card that is presented
+* charge_indicator - manages the charge/card control indicator LEDs

 ## Construction